quickinfo8180/PUBGBanned/README.md

 # PUBGBanned
-PUBG is banned in India
+PUBG mobile is banned in India